 How do you raise funds to educate the students?

 Our funding comes mainly from individuals.
-We are currently in the process of pursuing corporate and foundation grants.
 To make a contribution please visit our donation page.

 Is DAF involved in one school?